ebelinski/swiftly/about.md

 description:
 ---

-swiftly.dev is a one-stop quick reference spot for Swift developers.
+Swiftly is a one-stop quick reference spot for Swift developers.

 Got any feedback?
 I can be reached a number of ways: